86Box/docs/hardware/network.rst

 SLiRP port forwarding
 ^^^^^^^^^^^^^^^^^^^^^

 Port forwarding allows the host system and other devices on its network to access TCP and UDP servers running on the emulated machine.
-This feature is configured through the ``[SLiRP Port Forwarding]`` section of the configuration file.
+This feature is configured through the ``[SLiRP Port Forwarding #x]`` section of the configuration file, where x is the number of the emulated network card, in the range of 1 to 4.

 Each port forward must be assigned a number, starting at 0 and counting up (skipping a number will result in all subsequent port forwards being ignored), which replaces ``X`` on the following directives: